vegaprotocol/vega/design/authentication-and-signing.md

 ```

 ### Clients can sign their own transactions
-The functionality provided by the wallet service
+The functionality provided by the wallet service can be integrated in to your client. `vega` uses Ed25519 - visit the [wallet](../wallet/README.md) folder to find out more.
+`

 ```mermaid
 sequenceDiagram